 Sure, every once in a while, another not widely publicized study would come along with a different, less rosy picture.
 Among the first of this kind were studies investigating possible link between energy fields produced by power lines and increased incidence of childhood leukemia.

-The news wasn't good: children exposed power fields of very moderately elevated intensity, well within the range of common exposures, had
+The news wasn't good: children exposed to power fields of very moderately elevated intensity, well within the range of common exposures, had

 consistently higher rate of leukemia.